conda-forge/conda-forge.github.io/src/guidelines.rst

 Renaming Packages
 =================

 Sometimes packages are misnamed.
 To correct the name of the package, please submit a PR into staged-recipes with the correct name.
-During the review process please make certain to note that the package is a rename and contact a member of conda-forge/core to remove the old package.
+During the review process please make certain to note that the package is a rename and contact a member of conda-forge/core to remove the old feedstock (and potentially package if needed).